 No information to be found about the Prova company.
 It must be long gone and forgotten.
 Prova is also a small town in the north of Italy, some 120 km / 75 miles from Venice.
 Prova is the Italian word for proof or test.

 The Neweba brand still exists and was founded in 1945.

-The Achille Castiglioni switch is made by the Italian VLM company.
+The Achille Castiglioni switch was made by the Italian VLM Components company.
 The other electric parts are also made by VLM.
 The switch was designed in 1968.